What about the News?

 Quarantine requires the individual to have *no* direct contact with others outside of the household, regardless of whether symptomatic or not.
-Those who have symptoms must quarantine for 10 days after the onset of symptoms *and* be fever free for 10 days, *and* have improving symptoms over three days.
-Please note the onset of symptoms resets the clock for quarantine.
+Those who have symptoms must quarantine for 10 days after the onset of symptoms *and* be fever free for 24 hours, *and* have improving symptoms over three days.
+Those with direct exposure to a known COVID positive person (more than 10 minutes within 6 feet of that person with masks) must quarantine fully for 14 days.

 Symptoms recognized by the CDC as associated with COVID19 include but are not limited to: